atamanroman/atamanroman.github.io/content/blog/container-java-memory-settings.md

+---
-# JVM Memory Settings in a Container Environment
+title: JVM Memory Settings in a Container Environment - The Bare Minimum You Should Know Before Going Live
+description:
+date: 2018-11-10
+category: [development]
+tags: [jvm, docker]
+---

 ## UPDATE: Things Have Changed for Java 8u191+ and 10/11/12+

 A lot has changed since Java 8u191 and things should work out of the box.
 So this article is partly out-of-date.
-We're keeping it online as a reference but please see our follow-up article [_+UseContainerSupport to the Rescue_](https://medium.com/adorsys/TODO) for more details.
+We're keeping it online as a reference but please see our follow-up article [_+UseContainerSupport to the Rescue_]({{< ref "/blog/usecontainersupport-to-the-rescue.md" >}}) for more details.

 ## About us